Voice Agent

 ## Audio Verification

-When the agent needs to capture structured data (names, dates, phone numbers, insurance IDs), it can trigger audio verification - sending the caller's raw audio for AI-powered correction alongside the real-time transcript.
+When the agent needs to capture structured data (names, dates, phone numbers, insurance IDs), it can trigger audio verification, sending the caller's raw audio for AI-powered correction alongside the real-time transcript.

 This catches STT errors on structured data that streaming transcription commonly gets wrong: proper names, alphanumeric IDs, phone numbers, and dates.